2020 — A year that shook up America, the world and everyone in it.

 Kingdom Coalition Manifesto, Expanded Edition

-This new release from Dr. Wyns will equip and empower you to stay on mission in 2021.
+This release from Dr. Wyns will equip and empower you to stay on mission in 2022.

 The Good Samaritan